 While books have been my main focus, I have also written for magazines and newspapers, like the Minneapolis Star Tribune, the St. Louis Post-Dispatch, Wisconsin Trails, and GoNomad.com.
 For a couple of years, I served as Contributing Editor for Big River Magazine.
 I also regularly speak about Mississippi River history and attractions.
 It keeps me busy.

 I hope you’ll stick around and explore this site.
 And feel free to get in touch with me.
 I love hearing from you!

-Last fall, I had the pleasure of talking with Cheryl Fusco-Johnson of KRUU radio in Fairfield, Iowa (the station is completely powered by solar energy!).
+A few years ago I had the pleasure of talking with Cheryl Fusco-Johnson of KRUU radio in Fairfield, Iowa (the station is completely powered by solar energy!).
 We spent a delightful hour talking about the Mississippi River and writing.
-You can stream the interview here.

 How’s the Mississippi River doing these days?
 Listen to the discussion Chuck Marohn and I had on the Strong Towns Podcast in 2013.

 Other media appearances:

 Minneapolis Star Tribune (November 25, 2018)